 Mimi’s article on homemade pretzels she ate in Stuttgart, Germany is one of those great food articles that stayed with me.
 I clipped the article and forgot all about it.

-Until Zoe and I started writing Artisan Bread in Five Minutes a Day (click here to purchase).
-I’d never made Mimi’s recipe, adapted from her Stuttgart hosts, so I adapted it for Artisan Bread (page 127 in the book).You can make soft pretzels like these from the Master Recipe in the book on page 26 (click here to see our web version), but they’re much better with a high protein (bread) flour — just decrease the flour to 6 1/4 cups, and add 1 1/2 tablespoons of sugar (like our bagel dough, on page 122).
+Testing recipes for Artisan Bread in Five Minutes a Day (click here to purchase), I finally made Mimi’s recipe, adapted from her Stuttgart hosts, so I adapted it for Artisan Bread (page 127 in the book).You can make soft pretzels like these from the Master Recipe in the book on page 26 (click here to see the web version), but they’re much better with a high protein (bread) flour — just decrease the flour to 6 1/4 cups, and add 1 1/2 tablespoons of sugar (like our bagel dough, on page 122).
 When the dough’s ready to use (see Master Recipe, starting on page 26), take it from the fridge and start a boiling pot going, filled with 8 quarts water, 1 teaspoon baking soda, and 1 tablespoon of cream of tartar.
 While you’re at it, pre-heat a baking stone in the oven to 450 degrees F. As those heat up, shape and rest the pretzels.

 Take a 3-ounce piece of dough (about the size of a small peach), and form a rope a little less than 1/2-inch in diameter and 12 inches long.
 Use your fingers and roll it back and forth with flour on a work surface.
 Don’t be impatient, it’s got to be skinny: